Why Cellofest?

 Participants should be comfortable working on repertoire at the level of Bach’s Cello Suite No. 1.

-The program is designed for adult amateur cellists, string teachers, and mature teens who are open to learning.
+The program is designed for adult amateur cellists, returning players, string teachers, and mature teens who are open to learning in a supportive environment.

 • Can I participate if I feel “out of practice”?